Top marketing tech trends you should be observing to keep up with the needs and demands of tomorrow’s customers

 Hence, omnichannel will become more important – not just in helping the client consolidate their efforts – but also in ensuring a seamless consumer journey.

 Subsequently, the growth in this area will see omnichannel platforms grow to USD 11.01 billion by 2023.

-Also, the rapid proliferation of data will lead to a need for data unification and consolidation into a single view; a way to string all the data together to form a single big picture and help the data make sense for clients.
+The rapid proliferation of data will lead to a need for data unification and consolidation into a single view; a way to string all the data together to form a single big picture and help the data make sense for clients.